szali172/Airports-Project/proposal.md

 ## Leading Question

-The goal of the project is to help individuals understand the relationship and similarities/differences of music interests between two users/datasets.
-We are interested in being able to let individuals better understand their music taste through different metrics based on their listening history and musical interests and being able to calculate not only how similar two individuals music tastes are similar, but being able to recommend different songs, artists, albums, and more based on these similarities/differences and being able to recommend songs that they both would enjoy.
+The goal of the project is to help individuals understand the similarities in music interests between two users/datasets.
+We want to do this by calculating different metrics based on their listening history and musical interests.
+We want to calculate not only how two users' music tastes are similar, but also make them able to recommend different songs, artists, and albums based on these similarities.

 ## Dataset Acquisition and Processing